- Starting September 21, 2025, each new application for an H-1B visa will carry a jaw-dropping $100,000 fee…That’s a 10x jump overnight!

 - Paradoxically, this could accelerate offshoring, nearshoring, and flexible global delivery.
 Expect Indian IT majors to accelerate nearshoring in Canada, Mexico, and Eastern Europe.

-- GCC Growth: Global Capability Centers (GCCs) in India, MENA, and Asia-Pacific stand to benefit as companies shift budgets from visas to offshore setups.
+- Global Capability Centers (GCCs) in India, MENA, and Asia-Pacific stand to benefit as companies shift budgets from visas to offshore setups.

 - Visa strategy pivots: Firms may double down on L-1 intra-company transfer visas, which aren’t covered by the fee.